apparatus/Kafkaesque/README.md

 Kafkaesque has an implementation for the offset fetch/commit API, this is not funcitonal in the .8.x Kafka releases.
 Expected in .9.x release.

 ## Prerequisites
-You will need to install Apache Kafka from source.
-Pull the main branch from [https://github.com/apache/kafka](https://github.com/apache/kafka) and follow the instructions in the README.
+You will need to install Apache Kafka 0.8.x or greater.

 ## Installation